WHines-stevens/CPE-322-Design-VI/README.md

 This list contains all of my favorite activities to do on campus
 - Play Ultimate Frisbee
 - Play the violin in the Stevens Orchestra
-- Attend events for APO, the service fraternity
+- Attend events for APO, the service fraternity I am a part of

 This [link](https://github.com/WHines-stevens/CPE-322-Design-VI) goes to my GitHub page, which you are already on:

-![This image is me playing frisbee.
-I didn't actually catch this disc]
+![This image is me playing frisbee.]